mr-Arturio/PinPongGame/README.md

 To add:
 for ping pong score  when score is 10:10 add an option for player to win by two points keep track of the game score: how many games one player won.

+Progress: <br>
+I have a ping pong game that needs to be refactored.
+It is currently you versus the computer.
+We need to add a second player option, connect scores, and implement "Playing To" logic.
+Additionally, we need to adjust the game mechanics.